 Theresa Town (Terézváros)

-✔ Best area to stay for designer shopping and five-star dining
+✔ Best neighbourhood to stay in Budapest for designer shopping and five-star dining

 District VI of Budapest is better known as Theresa Town or Terézváros.
 It’s just east of the Inner City and Leopold Town, placing you further from the Castle District but within easy travelling distance.
 It’s also closer to Zuglo and the popular Budapest City Park.

-Unlike other parts of the city, the shops and restaurants on Andrassy Avenue are often five-star affairs.
+Unlike other parts of Budapest, the shops and restaurants on Andrassy Avenue are often five-star affairs.
 You can shop designer brands such as Gucci and eat authentic regional dishes prepared by culinary experts.

 Theresa Town was once an affluent area and is now mostly middle class.
-It’s grown to become one of the most densely populated parts of the city and is famous for its nightlife.
+It’s grown to become one of the most densely populated parts of Budapest and is famous for its nightlife.

-District VI is a dense urban area and home to a large part of the city’s population.
-While you’ll still find high-end shopping and dining on the main boulevard, the hotels are often the cheapest in the city.
+District VI is a dense urban area and home to a large part of the population of Budapest.
+While you’ll still find high-end shopping and dining on the main boulevard, the hotels are often the cheapest in Budapest.

 - Mamaison Hotel Andrassy Budapest: Located on Andrassy Avenue near Budapest City Park, staying here ensures that you don’t need to travel far to go shopping or find a restaurant.
 Some of the rooms provide views of the avenue, allowing you to watch people come and go from the comfort of your hotel balcony.